 Disclaimer:

-The use of data sourced from either the Canadian Hydrographic Service (CHS) or the National Atmospheric and Oceanic Administration (NOAA) in these products shall not be construed as constituting an endorsement by either CHS or NOAA.
+The use of data sourced from either the Canadian Hydrographic Service (CHS) and/or the National Atmospheric and Oceanic Administration (NOAA) in these products shall not be construed as constituting an endorsement by either CHS or NOAA.
 These products do not meet the requirements of the Charts and Nautical Publications Regulations, 1995, (repealed in 2020, prior version) under the Canada Shipping Act, 2001, nor any NOAA regulations as official government publications.
 Official CHS charts and publications and NOAA charts and tide tables, corrected and up-to-date, must be used to meet the requirements of these regulations.
 The Salish Sea Tidal Current Atlas is not a Government of Canada nor a US Government publication.

 All feedback or comments should be directed to the author, Richard Dewey